 Are reusable bags recyclable?
 Where can customers bring them to be recycled?

 Woven or cloth reusable bags are not recyclable.
 The best option for this type of bag is to donate it to a second hand store if it is still in usable condition or repurpose the material.
-Plastic bags, at least 2.25 mils thick are also defined as reusable bags.
-These bags can be recycled and placed in the blue recycle bin.
+Reusable plastic bags and single use plastic bags should be bagged together and either a) brought back to a major grocery store and placed in the bag recycling receptacle or b) placed in your trash.
+For more on plastic bag disposal please read this article.

 What is the 10-cent charge used for?